vuejs/vue-cli/docs/migrations/migrate-from-v4.md

 ### TypeScript Plugin

-#### Dropped TSLint support
+* Dropped TSLint support.
 As [TSLint has been deprecated](https://github.com/palantir/tslint/issues/4534), we [removed](https://github.com/vuejs/vue-cli/pull/5065) all TSLint-related code in this version.
 Please consider switching to ESLint.
 You can check out [`tslint-to-eslint-config`](https://github.com/typescript-eslint/tslint-to-eslint-config) for a mostly automatic migration experience.
+* Updated `fork-ts-checker-webpack-plugin` from v3.x to v5.x, you can see the detailed breaking changes at <https://github.com/TypeStrong/fork-ts-checker-webpack-plugin/releases/tag/v4.0.0> and <https://github.com/TypeStrong/fork-ts-checker-webpack-plugin/releases/tag/v5.0.0>

 ### E2E-Cypress Plugin